30 Hours Funded Childcare

 3. How will a provider know if a parent falls out of eligibility?

-Buckinghamshire County Council will run 6 checks a year on all children claiming the Extended Free Entitlement and will notify the relevant provider of any child falling out of eligibility and the date their subsequent grace period will end.
+Buckinghamshire Council will run 6 checks a year on all children claiming the Extended Free Entitlement and will notify the relevant provider of any child falling out of eligibility and the date their subsequent grace period will end.

 4. Do I have to be able to offer the full 30 hours of the Extended Free Entitlement to parents?
 I am not able to have access to the premises I rent for longer than 24 hours per week.